Everything2

 Directed by: James Charleston

-A cool Skinner centric episode!
+A cool Skinner-centric episode!

 The agents visit the hooker's madam who says she took Skinner's credit card the night before.
 Scully cites the mounting evidence against him, but Mulder stresses that they owe it to Skinner to find out what happened.
 Skinner has been released and he is clearly shocked to learn that the woman was a prostitute.
 He later glimpses the old woman again, on the streets, but when he catches up to her it turns out to be his wife, Sharon.

 At Skinner's office Mulder and Scully are told that a formal hearing will be held the next day to determine his status.
 Scully tells Mulder that Skinner is behaving like a guilty man.
-She also discovers that Skinner was refusing treatment for a sleep disorder, dreaming about an old woman who soffocates him.
+She also discovers that Skinner was refusing treatment for a sleep disorder, dreaming about an old woman who suffocates him.
 Hypothetically, then, he could have killed the woman in his sleep without realizing it.
 Mulder notes that the woman sounds like a succubus, mythological spirits known to visit men in the night, sometimes killing other women out of jealousy.
 This prompts Scully to mention the phosphorescence, but when they check to body, it is gone.

 Sharon visits Skinner, saying she wants to help him but that he won't let her.
-After she leaves he falls asleep again waking to see the old woman, with detectives at his door saying his wifde has been seriously injured from having been forced off the road.
+After she leaves he falls asleep again waking to see the old woman, with detectives at his door saying his wife has been seriously injured from having been forced off the road.

 Mulder talks to Skinner, who finally admits that he had been seeing the old woman in his sleep.
 This had started, he says, when he had had a near-death experience in Vietnam, that she carried him away from the light.
 Mulder believes that the spirit is trying to protect Skinner.

 Mulder checks Skinner's car, which had run his wife's car off the road, and has the airbag analyzed.
-Scully, meanhwile defends Skinner at the hearing.
+Scully, meanwhile defends Skinner at the hearing.
 The FBI dismisses Skinner, and Mulder says they used the X-files to put them in check.

 Mulder, who's found a face on the airbag that is not Skinner's, believes eliminating Skinner this way to be less obvious than another attempt to kill him.
 Mulder and Scully go to see the madam, but she is found dead, having jumped or been pushed off the roof.
 At the scene, they talk to Judy and ask her to arrange a meeting with the man, the man whose face was on the airbag, who hired a prostitute in Skinner's name.